 Recently while watching the local news, I was reminded just how quickly a day of fun in the sun can lead to our worst fear.
 With close to 800 drowning deaths each year in the United States it is no wonder why this topic is so important.
 We have researched some common misconceptions that parents can make about water safety to ensure that swimming is only remembered as an enjoyable experience.
 SInce ⅔ of the drownings nationally occur between the months of May and August now is the time to act.

-A common misconception parents have it that if a child is drowning and “in trouble” in the water that they will hear that and be able to intervene quickly.
+Common misconception parents have it that if a child is drowning and “in trouble” in the water that they will hear that and be able to intervene quickly.
 This simply is not the case.
 Children most often jump in and their body lowers in the water making little to no noise.
-In a recent survey many parents admitted to leaving their child alone in the pool or a minute or two and not thinking anything could happen that quickly.
-Please know that drowning can happen in a matter of seconds and have a devastating effect on a child’s body- even if they are able to breath again.
+In a recent survey, many parents admitted to leaving their child alone in the pool or a minute or two and not thinking anything could happen that quickly.
+Please know that drowning can happen in a matter of seconds and have a devastating effect on a child’s body- even if they are able to breathe again.

 Older children are at risk of drowning as well, especially in natural water including lakes, creeks, and rivers.
 Make sure children have proper breaks as they are out in the water to prevent fatigue and to ensure proper hydration.
 Swimming lessons can also be helpful for children of all ages but especially for children swimming in open water who will need increased stamina and endurance to make it back to land.